 Table of Contents[Hide][Show]

-The following list is based on a talk that Tim Wightman, President of the Farm to Consumer Foundation, Grassfed Dairy Consultant and author of the Raw Milk Production Handbook, gave during the Chapter Leader meeting at the 2010 Wise Traditions Conference.
-Tim has been a farmer for several decades and a dairyman for 12 years.
-The information he provided during this talk is simply invaluable to those who wish to understand how to best evaluate their local dairy choices.
+The following list is based on a lecture I attended at a Wise Traditions Conference.
+The talk was given by Tim Wightman, Grassfed Dairy Consultant and author of the Raw Milk Production Handbook.
+Tim has been a farmer for several decades and a dairyman for over twenty years.

 Cows should have a comfortable place to lay down.
-Cows that are comfortable when laying down look half-asleep, possibly with their head tucked to the side or are chewing their cud contentedly.
-Cows that are forced to lay down in mud or on concrete indicates a poor quality dairy situation.
+The herd should look relaxed when laying down, with cows that look half-asleep, possibly with their heads tucked to the side or chewing their cud contentedly.
+Cows that are forced to lay down in mud or on concrete indicate a poor quality dairy situation.

-Cows that have hair standing up at the back and around the backbone is an indication that the milk you are getting is not particularly nutrient-dense.
+Hair standing up at the back and around the backbone can indicate cows that are not producing particularly nutrient-dense milk.

 Cows should be shiny!
 In winter, the thicker coat reduces this shine somewhat, but cows that don’t shine are not healthy.